GIULIETTA TALEVI: International travel, low interest rates, and snowflakes — welcome to a happier world of level 1

 This will almost certainly be good for the equity markets for a while, but you can expect to see some rotation in what fund managers are buying.

-If you can get your hands on it, the latest Bank of America Merrill Lynch global fund manager report is instructive.
+If you can get your hands on it, the latest Bank of America (BofA) Merrill Lynch “Global Fund Manager Survey” report is instructive.
 Some of its key findings:

 - 58% of investors say we’re in a new bull market (compared to 25% back in May)